UCIDataScienceInitiative/IntroR_Workshop/index.md

   + 5.3 use the index vector you created above to extract the non-continous variables and summarize them; compare how summary() works differently for a factor variable (car_name) from a numerical variable.

   + 5.4 (optional) read the help file for which(); create a vector of indices for the instances (rows) where origin is 2 or 3; create a new data that contains only the instances where origin is 2 or 3.
-Hint: logical operator: & for and, | for or.
+Hint: logical operator: & for and, | for or, ! for NOT.

   + 5.5 drop variable "car_name".
 We will not use it in our analysis.
 Hint: you can either assign NULL (empty) to the variable "car_name", or redefine data to be the subset of the data that does not contain "car_name".